I’ve already discussed in my plan to learn Chinese how I prefer to rely on the “context” while learning a language.

 How could I possibly forget 国际 now ?

-When I saw this two characters in a sentence talking about cows and food, I got no triggers at all and I thought I did not know the characters.
+When I saw these two characters in a sentence talking about cows and food, I got no triggers at all and I thought I did not know the characters.
 Then I checked the dictionary. 农夫 (nóngfū) means “farmer”.
 And I thought:

 “Wait a minute, my bank is the Agriculture Bank of China and till now (two years) I was never able to remember neither the characters nor the pronunciation of it.”